How to clean a dishwasher – an expert-approved step-by-step guide for sparkling dishes every time

 'Fill a small cup with the vinegar, making sure it sits securely in the top rack,' advises Andrea Pesce, appliance expert at Domestic & General.
 'Then run your dishwasher on an empty hot cycle to allow the vinegar to work its magic.
 Never put white vinegar in a full wash as its acidic nature can cause damage to your dishware.'

-Knowing how to clean a washing machine with vinegar is a really useful addition to your cleaning rota, so make sure to do this a couple of times a year.
+Knowing how to clean a washing machine with vinegar is a really useful addition to your cleaning schedule, so make sure to do this a couple of times a year.
 'Repeating this every three to four months can help you maintain a well-working appliance and help keep the need for a dishwasher repair at a minimum.'

 7. Run another cycle

-Place the clean removable racks back inside the dishwasher and pour a cupful of dishwasher salt into the filter and run it on a rinse cycle to finish the deep clean.
+Place the clean removable racks back inside the dishwasher and pour a cupful of dishwasher salt into the filter, and run it on a rinse cycle to finish the deep clean.

 Blue cabinets with dishwasher in kitchen